Articles & Guides

 And Netflix’s maternity and paternity leave policy reportedly guarantees employees one year of job protected time off — and it’s fully paid.

-Is parental leave paid?
+Is paternity leave paid?

 No, not always.
 While the FMLA guarantees job (and benefit) protection (for certain employees), only certain states (and the District of Columbia) have implemented paid parental leave laws.